sendgrid/sendgrid-python/TROUBLESHOOTING.md

 `api_key='SENDGRID_API_KEY'`

-In the first case, SENDGRID_API_KEY is in reference to the name of the environment variable, while the second case references the actual SendGrid API Key.
+In the first case, SENDGRID_API_KEY is in reference to the name of the environment variable, while the second case references the actual Twilio SendGrid API Key.

 <a name="error"></a>
 ## Error Messages

-To read the error message returned by SendGrid's API in Python 2.X:
+To read the error message returned by Twilio SendGrid's API in Python 2.X:

 ```python
 import urllib2